 A. To correct errors in spelling or contact information

 B. To confirm that the agency is fulfilling its role

 C. To comply with the agency’s requirement for family reviews

 D. To engage the family in developing strategies for improvement

 12. Using Data

-A PSP working with a team is required to contribute to and sign off on the planning documents, but is not required to maintain records.
-Why should the PSP collect data and document all work performed with families?
+A FPS working with a team is required to contribute to and sign off on the planning documents, but is not required to maintain records.
+Why should the FPS collect data and document all work performed with families?

 C. To prove his/her location during working hours

 D. To help review all families’ progress toward their goals